VIVALDy: A Hybrid Generative Reduced-Order Model for Turbulent Flows, Applied to Vortex-Induced Vibrations

 VAEs are a type of autoencoder that learns \textit{probabilistic} latent-space representations of data.
 The $\beta$-VAE modification introduces a scaling factor $\beta$ to the Kullback–Leibler (KL) divergence term in the objective function.
 Assuming the prior distribution $p_{\boldsymbol{\zeta}}$ follows a standard multivariate normal distribution, the encoder $E$ approximates the posterior $p_{\boldsymbol{\zeta}\vert\mathbf{S}}$ via a probability $q_{_{\mathbf{W}_E}}(\boldsymbol{\zeta}\vert\mathbf{S})$, parametrized by the encoder weights $\mathbf{W}_E$.
 The decoder $G$ then acts as a generative model, approximating $p_{\mathbf{S}\vert\boldsymbol{\zeta}}$ through a distribution $p_{_{\mathbf{W}_G}}(\mathbf{S}\vert\boldsymbol{\zeta})$ parametrized by its weights $\mathbf{W}_G$.
 The optimization process minimizes a modified evidence lower bound (ELBO), augmented by $\beta$:

 where where $\mathbb{E}[\cdot]$ denotes expectation, $d(\cdot, \cdot)$ is a distortion metric, e.g. the mean square error, and $D_{\mathrm{KL}}(\cdot)$ is the Kullback--Leibler divergence.

-The $\beta$ parameter provides a mechanism to balance the trade-off between reconstruction fidelity $d(\cdot, \cdot)$, and disentanglement in the latent space $D_{\mathrm{KL}}(\cdot)$.
+The $\beta$ parameter regulates the trade-off between reconstruction fidelity, $d(\cdot, \cdot)$, and the disentanglement constraint, $D_{\mathrm{KL}}(\cdot)$.
 Disentanglement refers to the ability to separate independent factors of variation in the data, allowing each latent dimension to capture distinct underlying features.
-In the context of physical systems, this property enables the identification of independent physical parameters that generated the observed data \cite{jacobsen2022disentangling}.
-Higher values of $\beta$ promote greater disentanglement; however, this process may potentially result in a decrease in reconstruction fidelity.
+In the context of physical systems, this property implies that variations along specific latent axes correspond to variations in distinct physical parameters \cite{jacobsen2022disentangling}.
+While assigning specific physical meaning to these axes requires post-hoc analysis (e.g., latent traversals or gradient-based sensitivity analysis), this alignment significantly simplifies the interpretation of the governing dynamics.
+Higher values of $\beta$ promote greater disentanglement; however, this often comes at the cost of reduced reconstruction fidelity.

 Generative Adversarial Networks are probabilistic models composed of two networks, a generator $G$ and a discriminator $D$, trained in opposition to one another.
 The generator $G(\boldsymbol{\zeta})$ maps latent vectors drawn from a standard Gaussian $\boldsymbol{\zeta} \sim p_{\boldsymbol{\zeta}}$ to reconstructions $\tilde{\mathbf{S}}$, while the discriminator $D$ attempts to distinguish between input samples $\mathbf{S} \sim p_{\mathbf{S}}$ and generated samples $\tilde{\mathbf{S}} \sim p_{\tilde{\mathbf{S}}}$.
 This two-player min-max game is formalized using the following non-saturating loss: